IMP1/mir-obsidian/Mir/fauna/Delver.md

 Delvers typically belong to a cave-system group.
 As such, they have little need to dig, and so only the more traditional, or esoteric characters tend to still dig as a primary mode of getting around underground.

 ## Tunnels
+Early Delver tunnels were dug by hand, and so followed unpredictable layouts, following the more easily dug earth underground.
+Later on, tools were used, which allowed for more expansive tunnel systems.

+%%
+How did the original tunnel systems effect society?
+How did that persist through the change to using tools?
+%%

 Almost all delver tunnel systems follow similar patterns.
 The main entrance tunnel will shortly turn towards running east to west, or north to south, depending on the hill or mountain's position and orientation.
 There will also be numerous other entrances and exits for access to nearby resources or land, as well as simple escape routes in event of emergencies.

 The main tunnel will have drainage chutes which lead beneath the tunnel system to a large reserviour of water, and a further drainage system in case of flooding.
 Tunnels branching off the main tunnel will angle upwards for both channelling any water towards the drains, and for any necessary defence against attacks.